-A distinctive feature – each of your characters are delivered with 2 different scents.
+A distinctive feature – each of your characters is delivered with 2 different scents.
 What‘s the idea behind it?

 For example, the passion of the photographer Audrius Solominas is to capture the sea and the mountains, but his everyday orders are also inseparable from portraits and reportage shootings.
 One day he is capturing nature while being on holiday, and the next day he returns to Lithuania and has to complete a major commercial order for a mass publishing.
 Therefore, one of his scents is called ARCH/IVE, which is dominated by the wet wood aroma of the agarwood, which also indicates man‘s relationship with the nature that he likes to photograph.
 And his other scent is called ISO/1600 – a very technical name that describes shooting opportunities without any flash and extra light, in addition to referring to the current world where everyone is crazy about their selfies and collection of likes.
 This scent is very light and bright in the analogy, thus contrasting with the first one.